Saturday, December 31, 2016

 Once again, I brought out the Green Stuff and modified the Eagle Figures Austrian Greandier with Rolled Greatcoat ...

-..by I shaving off the oak sprig and cockade and the legging buttons.
-Then I extended the length of the coat and modified the bearskin--covering up the plate and filling out the form to make it the more bushy mid-century version.
+..by shaving off the oak sprig and cockade, and the legging buttons.
+Then I extended the length of the coat and modified the bearskin--covering up the plate and filling it out to form the more bushy mid-century version.
 I then added the largish cockade.
 (Before and after above.)

 As I've mentioned in a previous post, brown uniforms do present something of a challenge. as far as providing some sort of differentiation.
 Here is the panoply of paint I wound up using on this uniform that would, on the surface, appear to be two tone: brown and red...